3 Terms + Capstone Project

 To help IÉSEG students in the Master in Management for Sustainability become fluent and competent in a sustainable business workplace, they will qualify for the GRI Professional Certification Program.

-Successfully completing this program results in a recognized qualification for sustainability professionals: the GRI Certified Sustainability Professional.
-Such certification has great value in the job market and is a key differentiator among job applicants.
+Successfully completing this program results in a recognized qualification for sustainability professionals: the GRI Certified Sustainability Professional’ qualification.
+Such qualification of the leading Global Reporting Initiative has great value in the job market and is a key differentiator among job applicants.
 IÉSEG students will thus gain a competitive edge by showing their expertise and by earning a trusted recognition in sustainability reporting through this professional certification.

 Local contact